 -queryserver-config-pool-size 24 -queryserver-config-stream-pool-size 24 -queryserver-config-transaction-cap 300

-More tuning parameters are available, but the above overrides are definitely needed for serving reasonable production traffic.
+More tuning flags are available, but the above overrides are definitely needed for serving reasonable production traffic.

 Connecting vttablet to a running MySQL instance